-Though we try not to consider price too heavily when considering our Editors' Choice winners, with this pedal, the price is hard to ignore.
-By far the least expensive pedal in our test, it's one we feel good about recommending to friends.
+Though we try not to consider the price too heavily when considering our Editors' Choice winners, with this pedal, the price is hard to ignore.
+One of the least expensive pedals in our test, it's one we feel good about recommending to friends.

 This pedal can be worn with either a stiff shoe, like the Sidi Dominator, or a soft shoe like the Five Ten Kestrel.
 Even better, it can go with a shoe that falls in the middle and has a stiff sole and grippy Vibram rubber, like the Giro Terraduro.
 It can also be used on almost any type of trail bike, from hardtail to 6 inches of travel.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More